wp-plugins/twitter-feed-ticker/readme.txt

 == Changelog ==
+= 1.3.3 =
+Changed to Twitter v1.1 and oAuth
 = 1.3.2 =
 Changed to use Twitter's Search API in light of v1 being retired = 1.3.1 =